Skip to content

 Basic Workflow Guide

-This guide walks you through setting up a complete producer-consumer workflow with pgqrs.
+This guide walks you through setting up a complete producer-consumer workflow using the new Trigger/Worker architecture introduced in pgqrs v0.14.

 What You'll Build